 Every story has three parts: the beginning, the middle, and the end.
-Even our lives must comply to this philosophy.
+Even our lives must comply with this philosophy.
 We were born – our beginning.
 We live our life – our middle.
 We die – our end.
 So it is with your story—every story without exception if it is to be successful.

 While a writer must hook the reader in the beginning, and keep them turning pages through the middle, if she doesn’t offer a satisfactory conclusion, then it would be like inviting friends to a wedding, showing them the beautiful cake, letting them smell it, cut them a big piece, but then never let them take a bite.
 Very unsatisfactory to your ‘ex’-friends!